 Extending the Nishita sky model to simulate Skyglow.
 You can view the paper here here.
 The definitive version is available at http://diglib.eg.org/

 Why Fabric?
-For my 3rd year programming assignment I had to find something fun to build, soft body dynamics is something I’ve never really tried before that sounds interesting.
-I’ve also heard good things about Fabric Engine all year and figured I’d have a go at combining the two since as far as I can tell, noone […]
+For my 3rd year programming assignment I wanted to find something fun to build – soft body dynamics sounded like a great start :).
+I’ve also heard good things about Fabric Engine all year and figured I’d have a go at combining the two since (as far as I can tell) noone else has done […]

 The procedural disintegration effect I created in Houdini for the Dneg masterclass.